Under eye bags.

 - Try sleeping with a few extra pillows at night so your heads sitting up a bit more, if your basically sleeping with your head at the same height as your body this could be contributing to the problem of under eye bags.
 Huh?
 You’re probably wondering.
 Well under eye bags are made up of fluid which is built up (causing puffiness).
 If you are lying 90% flat with your head not raised the fluid builds up easier, while if you have your head a bit more elevated this helps to drain away excess fluids from your face.

 - If you’re not drinking at least a litre of water a day and feel like you’ve tried everything to battle under eye bags then drink up as dehydration could be the contributing factor.

-Okay enough with all that crazy stuff that you gotta do on the inside to make you look better on the outside, lets move onto concealing instead.
+Okay enough with all that crazy healthy stuff, let’s move onto concealing instead.

 - I bet 90% of you have never thought of this before and to be perfectly honest neither had I, but using contouring & highlighting to make those under eye bags *magically disappear* (or at least make other people think they have) this is the way to go.
 You are going to need two concealers either cream or liquid based (liquid tends to work better) and you are not going to be using ones that match your skin tone.
-You need a concealer which is at least 1 shade lighter then your natural skin tone (a shade and a half works best) and you also need a concealer which is a shade darker then your skin tone (don’t go any darker then one shade).
-Also DO NOT use a concealer which is highlighting/luminizing/light reflecting what ever else you want to call it, use a basic matte no shimmer concealer.
+You need a concealer which is at least 1 shade lighter than your natural skin tone (a shade and a half works best) and you also need a concealer which is a shade darker than your skin tone (don’t go any darker than one shade).
+Also DO NOT use a concealer which is highlighting/luminizing/light reflecting whatever else you want to call it, use a basic matte no shimmer concealer.